 Today Siku is a World leader in the manufacturing of die cast models, producing over three hundred models and exporting to nearly one hundred countries.

-What's your Siku worth?
+What's your Siku worth in 2021?
 Here are some recently sold items.